bhk/build/minion.md

 Rules generated by `Builder` provide the following features:

- * Output directories are automatically created by each rule.

- * The output file locations and name is computed.
+ * Default output file name and location is computed.
 (See "Outputs", below).

  * The build command is escaped for Make syntax to avoid unintended evaluation, and multi-line commands are supported.

+ * Output directories are automatically created by each rule.

- * This supports use of auto-generated implied dependencies, as with GCC's `-M -MF` options.
+ * Auto-generated implied dependencies are supported, as with GCC's `-M -MF` options.
 See the `depsFile` property for more.

  * Order-only dependencies may be specified by defining the `orderOnly` property.

- * `.PHONY: ...` is output when `isPhony` is true.
-(Also, the target name is simplified and `mkdir` is avoided.)

 ## Outputs